-The Trust retains the services of Charles Stanley who operate within agreed guidelines established and reviewed by the Trustees.
-The Trustees have an uncontrolled discretion as to how the Trust's property is invested by DPFC, and their powers contained in the Deeds are to invest as if they were the beneficial owners of the Trust property.
+The Trust retains the services of Charles Stanley who operate within the agreed discretionary investment mandate established and reviewed by the Investment and Finance Committee.
+Investment in DPFC is made through the trustees' powers contained in the Deeds, to invest as if they were the beneficial owners of the Trust property.

-The current investment strategy agreed with Charles Stanley is a medium to high level of risk and within the following ethical parameters.
+During 2023 the Trust's Investment Policy Statement was reviewed by trustees and no changes were made.
+The strategy indicates a medium to high level of risk and the following ethical parameters.
 Any investments made on behalf of the Charity must comply with the following restrictions:

-- Overseas investments are to be held indirectly and must not contain investments in Japan, Russia, Syria or countries with embargo. - Overseas investments must not be more than 5% in Europe and China and no more than 30% in America.
-There should be no direct investments in companies predominantly involved in the production of alcohol, armaments or tobacco.
+- Overseas investments must not contain investments in Japan, Russia, Syria or countries with embargo. - Overseas investments must not be more than 40% of the portfolio.
+There should be no direct investments in companies predominantly involved in the production of alcohol, armaments, gambling or tobacco. - The trustees require that Environmental, Social and Governance (ESG) factors are taken into account in the choice of investments.
+The Investment Manager should endeavour to maintain a portfolio ESG score, as defined by MSCI ESG Manager, of at least AA.

-The investment policy of the Trustees is to achieve investment income and medium-term growth of capital, from the portfolio.
+The investment policy of the Trustees is to produce the best financial return with an acceptable level of risk, in responsible companies.
+The portfolio is to be managed and reported on a total return basis.
+The investment policy of the Trustees is to achieve medium-term growth of capital, from the portfolio.
 The assets should be managed to at least maintain the real capital value of the portfolio, whilst generating a sustainable level of income to support the various charitable activities.